 Mayqueen to Outward Bound is where the terrain starts to get more challenging.
 From Mayqueen, you'll be on a paved road for just a short bit before entering a trail and starting a technical climb of a few miles up to Hagerman Pass Road, which will eventually lead you up and over Sugarloaf Pass.
 Welcome to the Colorado Trail!
 You'll cross two bridges and run on some pretty rocky trail.
 At this point in the race, don't try to be a hero.
 I usually run this section, but it's probably a good idea to shift down into a power-hike.
 If there's one lesson to Leadville, it's that success in this high-altitude race is about being patient.
 Many of those who go out guns blazing are going to suffer badly later on as the effects of the altitude set in.

 |LT100, 2011.
 Near Sugarloaf Pass outbound.|

 Powerline eventually levels off for a short bit before you dump out onto a paved road at about 9,600 feet.
 There will probably be volunteers here.
-Turn RIGHT onto the paved road (can't remember the name) and follow the gently rolling road for a mile or so, passing the Leadville National Fish Hatchery (formerly an aid station) and eventually coming to the Outward Bound aid station, where you'll be greeted by throngs of spectators and crew members lining the driveway.
-Located at mile 23.5 (and 9,600 feet), Fish Hatchery is a full-service aid station housed in a shelter.
+Turn RIGHT onto the paved road (can't remember the name) and follow the gently rolling road for a mile or so, passing the Leadville National Fish Hatchery (formerly an aid station) and eventually coming to the Outward Bound aid station, where you'll be greeted by throngs of spectators and crew members.
+Located at mile 24 (and 9,600 feet), Outward Bound is a full-service aid station situated on a grassy field.
 Take advantage of it.
 You might also need to shed a layer or two.
 The next few miles will be on exposed cross-country trail, paved road and jeep road, all of which can get a tad warm depending on when you're coming through.
 Wear sunglasses as the sun is very strong at this elevation.